Courses

 Location: tba

-Number of participants: limited to 5-6 doctoral students
+Number of participants: limited to 6 doctoral students

 Content:

 Proteins perform essential functions in the body and become deregulated in disease.
 The entirety of proteins present in a cell, tissue or other biological system is known as its proteome.
-The analysis of the proteome can help to get a better mechanistic understanding of research questions in health and desease.
+The analysis of the proteome can help to get a better mechanistic understanding of research questions in health and disease.

 Often, proteome analyses aim at one of the following questions:

-- Which proteins are present in a biological system?
-(Protein Identification)
+- Which proteins are present in a biological system (protein identification)?

-- How does protein abundance change during a biological process?
-(Quantitative Proteomics)
+- How does protein abundance change during a biological process (quantitative proteomics)?

 - Which post-translational modifications are present (phosphorylation, glycosylation, proteolytic truncation, etc.)?